-We define the middle market as comprising companies with earnings before interest, taxes, depreciation and amortization, which we refer to as EBITDA, of \$10 million to \$50 million and/or total debt of \$25 million to \$150 million.
+We define the middle market as comprising companies with EBITDA of \$10 million to \$50 million and/or total debt of \$25 million to \$150 million.
 We believe that many opportunities exist to provide loans to middle market companies due to:

-- the large size of the market, with an estimated 15,000 companies; - · the high level of acquisition activity, with more than 1,200 transactions annually under \$500 million during 2002, 2003 and 2004; and - annual senior secured loan volume from 2000 to 2005 in the middle market in excess of \$30 billion, according to Loan Pricing Corp.
+- the large size of the market, with an estimated 11,000 companies; - the high level of acquisition activity, with more than 1,500 transactions annually under \$500 million during 2005 and 2006; and - annual senior secured loan volume in 2005 and 2006 in the middle market in excess of \$33 billion, according to Standard & Poor's Leveraged Commentary & Data.

-The following chart illustrates the number and average transaction value of middle market acquisition transactions from the first quarter of 2002 through the second quarter of 2006:
+The following chart illustrates the number and average transaction value of middle market acquisition transactions from the first quarter of 2002 through the second quarter of 2007:

-Source: Thomson Financial, SDC Database: as of 8/02/200
+Source: Thomson Financial, SDC Database, Data as of June 30,2007